umbraco/UmbracoDocs/Tutorials/Creating-a-Custom-Dashboard/index.md

 ## Adding a bit of style

 Congratulations!
-Job well done, however this is only the starting point.
-Dashboards can be styled with CSS, but there are a couple more steps to do so that you can apply a custom stylesheet:
+Job well done, however, this is only the starting point.
+Dashboards can be styled with CSS, but there are a couple more steps to follow to be able to apply a custom stylesheet:

 Inside this package manifest we add a bit of JSON to describe the dashboard's required JavaScript and stylesheet resources: